VictoriaMetrics/helm-charts/charts/victoria-metrics-k8s-stack/README.md

 helm uninstall vmks -n NAMESPACE
 ```

-CRDs created by this chart are not removed by default and should be manually cleaned up:
+By default with a Helm chart uninstallation CRDs will be removed as well by a chart hook.
+If you want to disable CRDs removal please set `victoria-metrics-operator.crds.cleanup.enabled` to `false`

+To remove CRDs manually please use:

 ```console
 kubectl get crd | grep victoriametrics.com | awk '{print $1 }' | xargs -i kubectl delete crd {}